-VII.
-FINANCIAL STATEMENTS VII.1 Financial information Principle VII.A: The supervisory body should, with independence and in a diligent manner, ensure that the managing body complies with its duties when choosing appropriate accounting policies and standards for the company, and when establishing suitable systems of financial reporting, risk management, internal control, and internal audit.
-Principle VII.B: The supervisory body should promote an adequate coordination between the internal audit and the statutory audit of accounts.
-VII.1.1.
+CORPOR ATE GOVERNANCE CODE ASSESSMENT REFERENCE TO THE CORPORATE Governance Report /comments VII.
+Financial statements VII.1 Financial information Principle VII.A: The supervisory body should, with ensure that the managing body complies with its du policies and standards for the company, and when risk management, internal control, and internal aud Principle VII.B: The supervisory body should prom audit and the statutory audit of accounts. ities when cho establishing s it. osing appropriate accounting uitable systems of financial reporting, VII.1.1.
 The supervisory body's internal regulation should impose the obligation to supervise the suitability of the preparation process and the disclosure of financial information by the managing body, including suitable accounting policies, estimates, judgments, relevant disclosure and its consistent application between financial years, in a duly documented and communicated form.
 Adopted Part 1, Chapter 7.1.3. ss.
-III 38 and III.55 VII.2 Statutory audit of accounts and supervision Principle: The supervisory body should establish and their relationship with the statutory auditor as well as independence imposed by law and professional regul on the supervision of VII.2.1.
+III 38 and III.55 VII.2 Statutory audit of accounts and supervision Principle: The supervisory body should establish a on the company's their relationship with the statutor compliance, by the auditor with rules regarding inderegulations ry auditor as w vell as on the supervision of VII.2.1.
 The supervisory body shall, in accordance with the applicable legal framework, define the supervisory procedures to ensure the statutory auditor's independence.
-Not Adopted Part 1, Chapter 7.1.2. s.
-III 38, V.46 VII.2.2 The supervisory body should be the main interlocutor of the statutory auditor in the company and the first recipient of the respective reports, having the powers, namely, to propose the respective remuneration and to ensure that adequate conditions for the provision of services are ensured within the company.
+Part 1, Chapter 7.1.2. s.
+III 38, V.46 VII.2.2.
+The supervisory body should be the main interlocutor of the statutory auditor in the company and the first recipient of the respective reports, having the powers, namely, to propose the respective remuneration and to ensure that adequate conditions for the provision of services are ensured within the company.
 Adopted Part 1, chapter 7.1.2. s.
-III 38 VII.2.3 The supervisory body should annually assess the services provided by the statutory auditor, their independence and their suitability in carrying out their functions, and propose their dismissal or the termination of their service contract by the competent body when this is justified for due cause.
+III 38 VII.2.3.
+The supervisory body should annually assess the services provided by the statutory auditor, their independence and their suitability in carrying out their functions, and propose their dismissal or the termination of their service contract by the competent body when this is justified for due cause.
 Adopted Part 1, chapter 7.1.2. s.
 III 38